OrdnaH/Kickstarter-Analysis/README.md

   * Add up each of the values in the `Number Successful`, `Number Failed`, and `Number Canceled` columns to populate the `Total Projects` column.
 Then, using a mathematic formulae, find the percentage of projects which were successful, failed, or were canceled per goal range.

   * Create a line chart which graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.

+  * Create a VBA macro that loops through each worksheet tab and saves all charts as local PNG files through the click of a button.

+* Create a final report in Microsoft Word and answer the following questions...

+1. What are three conclusions that could be made about Kickstarter campaigns given the results of the analysis?
+2. What are some of the limitations of this dataset?
+3. What are some other possible fields/graphs that could be created?